douellette810/warehouse-checkin-app-tlwbob/BACKEND_SETUP_GUIDE.md

 3. Test API endpoints with a browser or Postman
 4. Check network connectivity between devices
 5. Review Windows Firewall and SQL Server logs
+6. Ensure backend files are in a separate directory

 ---